London designers seek to defy tough markets with luxury pieces

-LONDON London designers are seeking to entice more demanding fashion followers with luxurious materials, rich embellishment and vivid colors, hopeful that the country's luxury industry will grow despite continuing global economic woes.
+LONDON London designers are seeking to entice more demanding fashion followers with luxurious materials, rich embellishment and vivid colours, hopeful that the country's luxury industry will grow despite continuing global economic woes.

 Hoping to cash in on last year's London Olympics and the Kate Middleton factor that thrust London in the spotlight - even though the city is a smaller sister to fashion giants Milan, Paris and New York - designers are full of confidence.